Historical sources of the Crusades: pilgrimages and exploration: Pilgrimages as Crusades

 Some pilgrimages are referred to as crusades, especially if the journey resulted in some military activity.
 The primary examples are the following.

 Norwegian Crusade.
 Norwegian Crusade (1107–1110).
 Also known as the Crusade of Sigurd Jorsalfar, king of Norway.
 More of a pilgrimage than a crusade, it did include the participation in military action, with the king's forces participation in the siege of Sidon.
 Accompanied by Áláskr Hani, Hámundr Thorvaldsson of Vatnsfjord, and Arni Fjöruskeiv.
 This crusade marks the first time a European king visited the Holy Land.
 This crusade is described in Heimskringla, by Icelandic historian Snorri Sturluson, and in Morkinskinna.

 Crusade or Pilgrimage of Fulk V of Anjou.
 The future king of Jerusalem Fulk V of Anjou traveled to the Holy Land from 1120 to 1122 and joined the Knights Templar, according to Ordoric Vitalis' Historia Ecclesiastica (c.
+1141).

-1141).Pilgrimage of Rognvald Kali Kolsson.
+Pilgrimage of Rognvald Kali Kolsson.
 The pilgrimage of Rognvald Kali Kolsson (1151–1153).
 Also known as the Crusade of Rognvald Kali Kolsson.
 In 1151, Rognvald set out on a pilgrimage to the Holy Land as described in the Orkneyinga saga.
 The earl's party left Orkney in the late summer of 1151 in fifteen ships, with six sailing to Jerusalem while Rognvald stopped in Narbonne.
 After visiting Jerusalem, the party returned via Constantinople, where they were received by the emperor, then sailed to Apulia where they took horses for the journey to Rome, arriving back in Orkney in time for Christmas 1153.

 Crusade or Pilgrimage of Henry the Lion.
-A pilgrimage to Jerusalem by Henry the Lion in 1172 was documented by Arnold of Lübeck in his Chronicae Slavorum (1209), often referred to as a crusade.Arnold, o.
-Lübeck., Pertz, G. H. (Georg Heinrich)., Lappenberg, J. M. (Johann Martin).
-(1868).
-Arnoldi Chronica Slavorum.
-Hannoverae: impensis bibliopolii Hahniani.
+A pilgrimage to Jerusalem by Henry the Lion in 1172 was documented by Arnold of Lübeck in his Chronicae Slavorum (1209), often referred to as a crusade.

 Crusade of Henry of Mecklenburg.
 Henry I, Lord of Mechlenburg (died 1302) went on a crusade or pilgrimage to the Holy Land c.
 1275 and was captured by the Egyptians and held for 32 years.
 The only known reference to this is by Thomas Fuller in his Historie of the Holy Warre, where it is referred to as the Last Voyage.